cotobadesign/cotoba-agent-oss-docs/source/rst/RDF_Support.rst

 | The basic data structure of RDF is a set of 3 pieces of data called "triple", each of which consists of a subject (subject), a predicate (predicate), and an object (object).
 | For more information, see `RDF Concepts And Abstract <https://www.w3.org/TR/2004/REC-rdf-concepts-20040210/>`__ .

-| The RDF entity is composed of 3 elements, and this program supports RDF support in the form of "triple".
 | The related AIML tags are addtriple, deletetriple, select, tuple, uniq.

-Each "triple" represents a relationship between a subject (subject), a predicate (predicate), and an object (object).
-This triplet is called an element.

 AIML triple file
 ----------------------------------------

-| Users can store RDF elements in the form "triple". "triple" is 1 line of text consisting of Subject, Predicate, and Object, separated by a colon ':'.
+| "triple" is a single line of text with the subject, predicate and object separated by a colon ':'.
+In this program, this line is referred to as an element.
-| The following example is the RDF definition of an airplane.
+| Explain the RDF definition with an airplane example.
 | In this definition, "subject" is listed as "AIRPLANE" and a number of "predicate" describe each value ("object").

 ::